annashipman/annashipman.github.io/_posts/2022-07-16-7-concurrency-models-7-weeks.md

 A `CyclicBarrier` is something that allows a set of threads to all wait for each other until they've all reached a common barrier point ('cyclic' means it can be reused).
 A `CountDownLatch` is another way of performing a similar action: in this case you set a count and once that number of threads has called the countDown() method it releases all waiting threads.

-## There is a limit to how much speedup parallelising can give you
+### There is a limit to how much speedup parallelising can give you

-If you time the speedup, what you see is: performance initially increases linearly.
+If you time the speedup you get from parallelising, what you see is: performance initially increases linearly.
 It is then followed by a period where it increases more slowly.
 Eventually it will peak and adding more threads will only make it slower.

 [Amdahl's Law](https://en.wikipedia.org/wiki/Amdahl%27s_law) is a formula that gives the theoretical speedup that parallelising a program can give.
 It relates to how much of the program can be parallelised.